 Diagnosing and Treating Sleep Apnea

-If you experience any of these symptoms, you should schedule an appointment with your primary care physician or Dr. Green.
+If you experience any of these symptoms, you should schedule an appointment with your primary care physician or Dr. Kennedy.
 He can refer you to a sleep medicine specialist to have a sleep study.
-Although Dr. Green is very knowledgeable about the symptoms and treatment of sleep apnea, he cannot formally diagnose the condition.
+Although Dr. Kennedy is very knowledgeable about the symptoms and treatment of sleep apnea, he cannot formally diagnose the condition.

-Dr. Green can also provide you with more information about making the appropriate lifestyle changes.
+Dr. Kennedy can also provide you with more information about making the appropriate lifestyle changes.

 Types of Sleep Apnea